codearryaas/swift-rank/.docs/user-guide/dynamic-variables.md

 - **Validate Schema:** [Testing Your Schema](testing-schema.md)
 - **Learn Schema Types:** [Schema Type Guides](schema-types/)

-Dynamic variables make Schema Engine powerful and flexible.
+Dynamic variables make Swift Rank powerful and flexible.
 Master them, and you can automate schema for thousands of pages with a single template!